 Praying intentionally for your children should be a high priority for every Christian parent.
 This guide on 20 Ways to Pray for Your Children is one tool that can help you to pray wisely.
 But remember, it is only a tool – the power is in the praying!

 I am grateful that this series on 20 Ways to Pray continues to be very popular.
 To me, that means that you – and others like you – are serious about prayer.
 Not just serious about learning about prayer – but serious about praying for others.

-As I update each post and printable (available in the Treasure Trove of Faith Freebies), I pray that many more people would find these guides useful in their prayer lives.
+As I update each post and printable, I pray that many more people would find these guides useful in their prayer lives.
 So far, I have updated 20 Ways to Pray for Yourself and 20 Ways to Pray for Your Husband.
 The remaining topics will be updated this year.

 Why You Should Pray for Your Children

 One of the best parenting skills you can adopt is to pray for your child or children regularly.
 Perhaps you already have that habit – great!
 I hope this guide will encourage you to expand your prayers into other areas of their lives.

 Or, perhaps, you haven’t been praying regularly and now feel like it’s too late.
 I promise you it is never too late.
 Whether your children are toddlers or teens – or have toddlers and teens of their own – it is never too late to pray.
 And – it is never too early.
 So, if you just found out you’re pregnant, start praying now!